-Some properties and values don’t gain a lot of developer attention, either because a particular spec is not "sexy" enough or because use-cases don’t seem immediately obvious.
-Good examples of the latter include the vwvhvmax and vmin length measurements, which have been part of the CSS3 Values & Units Module for some time but are just now finding support in modern browsers.
+Some CSS properties and values don’t gain a lot of developer attention, either because a particular spec is not "sexy" enough or because use-cases don’t seem immediately obvious.
+Good examples of the latter include the

 As we’ll see in the next article, these new measuring systems are natural fits for creating adaptive and responsive site designs; for now, let’s take at the general idea of the new units.